-Online courses and tests are available on the Official Hub, and these are updated annually.
+Online courses and tests are available on the officials' area of the LTA website, and these are updated annually.
 Successful completion of each test provides licence credits that count towards your annual requirement (as mentioned in section 3 of this document, you are required to comply with the minimum annual CPD requirement of 8 credits to retain your licence).
 Officials are required to complete the most appropriate test(s) for their role and grade each year to stay up to date with the rules of tennis.
 The tests include topics such as Rules of Tennis, Tournament Software and tests specific to different officiating roles (refereeing, court supervising, umpiring).

 Please note that you can only take a test once.
 When you have completed a test, you will not be able to book onto it again.
+Instructions for booking onto tests are provided in section 16.2 below.